Halloween is that time of the year when all pranks and scares are fair and free for all.

 $267,685,209

-The production company, New Line, was interested in either Denzel Washington, Laurence Fishburne, or Wesley Snipes as the Blade.
+The production company, New Line, considered Denzel Washington, Laurence Fishburne, and Wesley Snipes for the role of Blade.
+Ultimately, the director firmly chose Wesley Snipes, whose performance became iconic.

 AnimationComedyFamily